Tory leadership: I took money out of deprived urban areas says Sunak

 - Published

-A clip has emerged of ex-Chancellor Rishi Sunak saying he diverted public money out of "deprived urban areas".
+A clip has emerged of ex-Chancellor Rishi Sunak saying he diverted public money from "deprived urban areas".

-In a video leaked to the New Statesman, the Tory leadership candidate tells an audience in Tunbridge Wells, Kent, that he wanted to ensure "areas like this" got the funding they deserved.
+In a video leaked to the New Statesman, the Tory leadership candidate tells an audience in Tunbridge Wells, Kent, he wanted to ensure "areas like this" got the funding they deserved.

-Team Sunak argue he was referring to changing "outdated" formulas to better reflect need in rural areas and towns.
+Sunak allies say he was referring to changing "outdated" rules to better reflect need in rural areas and towns.

 Labour said the leadership race was revealing the Tories' "true colours".